cdhx/SPARQL_parse/README.md

 # SPARQL-parse
-Help you get attribute/component of a SPARQL query, and query it (if you have a local endpoint)
+SPARQL-parse helps you get attribute/component of a SPARQL query or query it easily.

 ```python
 #Initial a SPARQL object